da-nial/Microprocessor-Lab/README.md

 <img src="docs/figs/lab08.png" alt="Lab 08">

 ### Lab 9.
-Headers files in Arduino: Playing the Imperial March!
+Header files in Arduino: Playing the Imperial March!

 - [**Q1.ino**] A button and a speaker are added to the microcontroller.
 The script plays the Jingle Bells melody using the pitches.h module.